-The grandeur of the intriguing Himalayas, mystical throwback of age old culture, the self explanatory waterfalls, murmurs of lush green forests & not to mention your endless desire for peace and solace with a pinch of adventure.
+The grandeur of the intriguing Himalayas, a mystical throwback to the age-old culture, the self-explanatory waterfalls, murmurs of lush green forests & let’s not forget to mention your endless desire for peace and solace with a pinch of adventure.

 A weekend trip to best hill stations near Delhi is indeed a splendid idea.
-It reminds me of my good old graduation days, when I used to whisk away with my friends to any of the nearby hill stations near Delhi within 300 kms.
+It reminds me of my good old graduation days when I used to whisk away with my friends to any of the hill stations near Delhi within 300 km.
 A trip like that is always full of fun and excitement.
 In this edition, I have listed out some of the popular as well as unexplored hill stations near Delhi, which are within 5 hours’ drive from Delhi.

 These hill stations near Delhi beckon you to travel into ecstasy.

-With over 80 beautiful hill stations in India, a life-time may not be enough to explore each and everyone of them.
+With over 80 beautiful hill stations in India, a lifetime may not be enough to explore each and every one of them.
 The plenitude of options has always landed visitors in utter confusion in choosing a particular weekend getaway.
-Hill stations near Delhi such as Morni, Nahan, Lansdowne, Kalsi etc. are magnificently splendid and worth-exploring.
-They may not be as popular as other hill stations like Shimla and Manali, but still they render the same enigma and beauty as these popular destinations offer.
+Hill stations near Delhi such as Morni, Nahan, Lansdowne, Kalsi, etc. are magnificently splendid and worth-exploring.
+They may not be as popular as other hill stations like Shimla and Manali, but still, they render the same enigma and beauty as these popular destinations offer.
 Use travel coupons and save on all your travel expenses.

-This hill station used to be a favorite retreat among the British.
-Its scenic beauty, picturesque location and favorable climate have always attracted visitors especially during summer months.
-Even British could not resist themselves from building their cantonment over here.
-Today this histrionic garrison is well-preserved and is open to public.
-During the British rule, it was also a major activity center for freedom fighters.
+Climate: This hill station used to be a favorite retreat among the Britishers.
+Its scenic beauty, picturesque location, and favorable climate have always attracted visitors, especially during summer months.
+Even the Britishers couldn’t resist themselves from building their cantonment over here.
+Today, this histrionic garrison is well-preserved and is open to the public.

 The soothing and invigorating climate of this region attracts a good number of people to visit and spend their holidays here.
 Nature lovers and newlyweds love this hill station as it is considered a treasure trove of romance and scenic beauty.